runeberry/PlayerMadeQuests/docs/guides/writing-quests.md

   coords: 68.24,22.95
 ```

 Want to see how it works?
 Feel free to copy-paste this quest into your own draft in-game.
-Try changing some of the values and see how the quest is changed as a result.</text>
+Try changing some of the values and see how the quest is changed as a result.